gayverjr/pyemap/docs/install.rst

 ---------
 pyemap uses the graphviz software to visualize the graphs.
 For graphs with <200 vertices, we use the `neato` program, which works by minimizing a global energy function.
 Within the neato program we have found that an experimental mode called `ipsep`
 (which you can read more about here) provides the nicest looking graphs.
-Older versions of graphviz enabled ipsep by default, but the versions available on conda do not come with ipsep enabled.
+The versions of graphviz available on conda unfortunately do not come with ipsep enabled.
 To get around this, we suggest building graphviz from source, and adding a compiler argument which enables ipsep.
 Here's how to do it:

 First, remove the graphviz that came with pygraphviz from your conda environment::